google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

    will resolve the list of apps.

-These three steps are in place to ensure that only you can query your apps and that you have reliably demonstrated ownership of the site and app and are now described in more detail.
+These three steps are in place to ensure that only you can query your apps and that you have reliably demonstrated ownership of the site and app, which are now described in more detail.

 ### Define the relationship to your native app in your Web App Manifest